My Morning Routine | Remote Working

 I am currently remote working, for the most part as my office is still open for those that want to come in.
 And it’s changed my morning routine somewhat from what it was in February 2020.

 This is a typical morning routine for me, be it a weekday or a weekend.

-I’ll lay in bed for a bit, normally stretch and scroll through Twitter and Instagram for 10-15 minutes.
+I’ll lay in bed for a bit, normally stretching and scrolling through Twitter and Instagram for 10-15 minutes.
 Then I’ll finally get out of bed.

 First things first, put on my slippers.
 I have laminate flooring and the shock of standing on cold floors after a cuddly warm bed always gets me a bit.

-After the shower I get out and pull my hair back with a Poundland hair-wrap to keep it out of my face.
+After the shower, I get out and pull my hair back with a Poundland hair wrap to keep it out of my face.
 Then I use my WILD deodorant and wash my face down with a wet flannel.
-I then get to work on my simple skincare routine, but using Clarin’s gentle exfoliator and REN day-pollution moisturiser on my face.
+I then get to work on my simple skincare routine, using Clarin’s gentle exfoliator and REN day-pollution moisturiser on my face.

 I like my flat to feel clean, even if I’ve secretly got stashes of crap on my table or hidden in a cupboard.
 My sofa is a big dumping ground for me at the end of the day, usually with a jumper, bra and some chargers strewn across it.
 In the morning I’ll tidy that all away.

 Once my coffee is brewed and made I go straight to work.
 I’m usually at my desk by 8:50 am, opening emails and setting up my tabs the way I want them to be.
 Even at weekends, I tend to get up and go to my laptop in order to start blogging, sharing my newsletter or writing some more of my novel.